-Both HTTP(s) requests and HTTP(s) responses use headers to send information about the HTTP(s) message.
+Both HTTPs requests and HTTPs responses use headers to send information about one or more HTTPs’ message.
 A header is a series of lines with each line containing a name followed by a colon and a space, and a value.
 For example, the Host header has the following format:

 Some header fields are used in both request and response headers, while others are appropriate only for either a request or a response.
-The Application Firewall might add, modify, or delete some headers in the HTTP(s) request or response to maintain the security of the application.
+The Application Firewall might add, modify, or delete some headers in one or more HTTPs request or response to maintain the security of the application.

 Request headers dropped by the Citrix Web Application Firewall

-Many of the request headers related to caching might be dropped by Application Firewall in order to view every request within the context of a session.
-Similarly, if the request includes an encoding header to allow the web server to send compressed responses, the Application Firewall deletes this header so the contents in the uncompressed server response can be inspected by Application Firewall to prevent any leakage of sensitive data to the client.
+Many of the request headers related to caching is dropped to view every request within the context of a session.
+Similarly, if the request includes an encoding header to allow the web server to send compressed responses, the Application Firewall deletes this header so the contents in the uncompressed server response is inspected by the Web App Firewall to prevent any leakage of sensitive data to the client.